DaryaEvd/seti_5th_sem/lab3/README.md

 ```
 Where does this list come from?
 We make an Http request: `https://graphhopper.com/api/1/geocode?q=Kemerovo&locale=en&limit=3&key=606d0fc3-813d-43fc-8c19-f9e6666f0677`
-By default, 5 objects are shown, but in order not to clutter the readme, I set the limit = 3, simple for example
+By default, 5 objects are shown, but in order not to trash the readme, I set the limit = 3, just for example

 #### !!!
-Attention !!! register on each site of API and get ypur own API_KEY
+Attention !!! register on each site of API and get your own API_KEY

 #### RECOMMENDATION
 In order to quickly and properly view the request, I recommend this website (or extension): `https://app.boomerangapi.com/workspace`